jantman/workstation-bootstrap/precision5530_install.md

 ## Installation Notes

-It took me some trial-and-error to get everything right, mainly around initially getting a black screen (but obviously recognizing key input and Ctrl + Alt + Delete) after decrypting the drive.
-After _much_ (as in five days) of trial and error, I came up with the following:

-1. Perform the initial installation with an external monitor connected.
-This should work fine.
-2. Once everything else is ready, until [this kernel bug](https://bugs.freedesktop.org/show_bug.cgi?id=109959) is fixed, run a patched kernel to make the laptop display work (see last step, below).
+After some initial problems with video, this has been fixed in current package versions.

 ## Initial Installation

 1. Plug in power, wired Ethernet (via USB-C adapter).
 DO NOT PLUG IN Arch installation USB stick.
-Attach an external monitor (see last step for details).
 2. Power on the system.
 At the Dell splash screen, hold down the F12 key until you get to the one-time boot menu.
    * Other Options -> Change Boot Mode Settings
      * Change boot mode to: 2) UEFI Boot Mode, Secure Boot OFF.
 Proceed and apply the changes.